MoeinT/AZ-104/README.md

 ### Internal load balancer
 In addition to forwarding traffic from users to the front-end servers, you can use Azure Load Balancer to forward traffic from front-end servers evenly to the backend servers.
 In some applications, the frontend calls for business logic in servers hosted in the middle tier.
 You'd want to make sure the middle tier is also as scalable and resilient as the middle tier; in order to do so, we can use an internal load balancer.
 See [this](https://learn.microsoft.com/en-us/training/modules/improve-app-scalability-resiliency-with-load-balancer/5-internal-load-balancer) page to read more on an interesting scenario where internal load balancers are very useful.

+## Point to site VPN connection
+Point to site VPN connections allow you to establish a connection between Azure Virtual Network and client machines.
+Imagine a scenario where we'd like to establish a connection between a client machine and a web application running on a Virtual Machine in an Azure Virtual Network.
+Normally, such connection is not possible, since no public IP is assined to this Virtual Machine.
+In such cases, we can use something known as Point to site VPN connection.
+Here are the required steps to implement this solution on a high level:
+- Create an Virtual Private Network Gateway resource and attach it to the virtual network hosting the VM
+- Create an empty Gateway subnet to host the VMs that are responsible for the routing of traffic between client machines and the VMs in the Virtual Network.
+- In order to connect the client machines from the internet onto the VNet through the VPN Gateway, there should be a sort of authentication mechanism in place.
+One way for clients machines to authenticate into the Vnet is through certifications.
+So, there should be a certificate in place in the client machine for the Vnet to recognize.
+See the Microsoft [documentation](https://learn.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-certificates-point-to-site) on how we can generate a certification for authentication.

+Once a VPN connection has been properly established, we would be able to log into the application running on a VM in the Vnet directly from our machine.
+P2S VPN is also a useful solution to use instead of S2S VPN when you have only a few clients that need to connect to a VNet.

+## Site to site VPN connection
+There are certain scenarios where we would like to connect an entire on-premises network, i.e., client machines, servers, to the workloads in the Vnet.
+For such scenarios, we can make use of site-to-site VPN connection.
+Here are the requirements for establising a site-to-site VPN connection.

+- On the on-premise side, you need to have a VPN device that can route traffic via the Internet onto the VPN gateway in Azure.
+The VPN device can be a hardware device like a Cisco router or a software device ( e.g Windows Server 2016 running Routing and Remote services).
+The VPN device needs to have a publically routable IP address.
+- The subnets in your on-premise network must not overlap with the subnets in your Azure virtual network.
+- The Site-to-Site VPN connection uses an IPSec tunnel to encrypt the traffic.
+- The VPN gateway resource you create in Azure is used to route encrypted traffic between your on-premise data center and your Azure virtual network.
+- There are different SKU's for the Azure VPN gateway service.
+Each SKU has a different pricing and attributes associated with it.
+See the [doc](https://docs.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-about-vpn-gateway-settings).

+**NOTE -** Site-to-site VPNs use IPSEC to provide a secure connection between your corporate VPN gateway and Azure.

+Here are the required steps for creating a site-to-site VPN conneciton in Azure:
+- Create a gateway s
+- Create a local network gateway
+- Create a virtual network gateway
+- Create the VPN connection

+## Azure Virtual WAN
+There are certain scenarios where we would like to connect a range of on-premise infrastructure, i.e., office branches, to multiple Vnets in Azure.
+One way to tackle this is to use a VPN Gateway to establish a connection between an on-premise resource to a Vnet, and establish a Vnet peeting to the second Vnet.
+This is due to the fact that VPN Gateways can only establish a connection to maximum one Azure Vnet.

+For such scenarios where there are a high number of Azure Vnets and a high number of office locations, we can make use of Azure Virtual WAN.
+In kind of a mesh network, you can connect your multiple virtual networks onto the WAN.
+Here's how to simulate a scenario for Azure Virtual WAN:
+- Create two Vnets each hosting a VM that have IIS installed on them.
+These Vnets have no peerings between them.
+- Deploy an Azure Virtual WAN resource.
+- Deploy a virtual Hub, which is a Vnet used for the Azure Virtual WAN.
+- Next step would be to connect our Vnets to the virtual hub.

 # Deploy and manage Azure Compute Resources
 The primary advantage of working with virtual machines is to have more control over installed software and configuration settings.
 Azure Virtual Machines supports more granular control than other Azure services, such as Azure App Service or Azure Cloud Services.